Hachiya vs. Fuyu Persimmon Lowdown

 Squeeze the ripe persimmons over a measuring cup to extract the juice and pulp from the skins.
 Leave out most of the skin if possible.
 Whisk together the eggs, sugar, lemon zest, Hachiya pulp, lemon juice and flour.
 Pour over the crust and bake for 20-25 minutes until the filling is set, but still kind of wiggles when you shake the pan.
 Remove from the oven and let cool to room temperature.
 Sprinkle with powdered sugar and dig in!

 How To Add Persimmons To Your Delivery: Full Circle Members – head on over to our online Farm Stand Market to customize your upcoming delivery.
 On the second page of customizations, you’ll find “Produce by the Case” and can stock up if you want a big batch of persimmons.
-The Market is open from noon on Thursday until noon on your cut off date.
+The Market is open from noon on Thursday until 6 pm on your cut off date.

 Not part of our farm family?
 Find out if we deliver to your neighborhood.